-But while there are key insights that procurement and accounts payable teams can draw from invoices, the invoice processing activities can be tedious, time-consuming, and costly — especially processed manually across siloed systems, disparate legacy solutions, and disconnected processes.
+- The invoice processing activities can be tedious, time-consuming, and costly — especially processed manually across siloed systems, disparate legacy solutions, and disconnected processes.

-However, with a P2P solution that automates invoice processing, invoice processing activities can be streamlined and even improved for higher processing accuracy and faster payment cycles.
+- With a P2P solution that automates invoice processing, invoice processing activities can be streamlined and even improved for higher processing accuracy and faster payment cycles.

 Definitive Guide to P2P OptimizationDownload now